 Inspiration to Travel

 Instead of staying overseas for two years as planned, my wife and I lived in England from 1987 to 1995.
-We returned to Australia on a nine-month overland adventure, inspired by travel writers and Michael Palin's Pole to Pole TV series.
-First, we headed east to Finland and then turned south and kept going until we reached Zimbabwe, travelling by train, boat, bus, truck and even bicycle.
+And we returned to Australia via a nine-month overland adventure, inspired by travel writers and Michael Palin's Pole to Pole TV series.
+First, we headed east to Finland and then turned and travelled south until we reached Zimbabwe by train, boat, bus, truck and even bicycle.

-In Africa, we travelled along the Nile in Egypt from Cairo to Aswan.
+In Africa, we followed the Nile in Egypt from Cairo to Aswan.
 We crisscrossed the Blue Nile in Ethiopia and visited its source at Lake Tana.
 And we sailed on Lake Victoria in Uganda.

 As we stood staring in awe at the rivers and their sources, I thought of The White Nile and The Blue Nile.
 Yes, Alan Moorehead's books were products of their time.
 But when I read them, they inspired me to travel.

-In turn, the Nile books led me to see the world differently from how it was depicted in the 1960s.
+In turn, the Nile books led me to see the world differently from how Moorehead depicted it in the 1960s.
 And from how I thought of it as a backpacking "traveller" in the 1980s and 1990s.

 © 2021 Robert Fairhead